What does it mean to “learn to fly”?

 So how can I help you achieve your real goal, whatever it may be?
 For my part, I will thoroughly enjoy teaching you to fly, so you can safely take off on your own, in light winds, travel a few miles to a local landmark in clear skies, come back to the airport, and land again.
 I will sit at the airport while you’re gone, wait for you to get back, and on your return I will celebrate with you that, unarguably, you have learned how to fly, if that’s what you want to learn.

-Next time someone asks me how much it costs and how long it takes to learn to fly, I’m going to say – maybe $3500 and a month or two, if the weather is kind to us.
+Next time someone asks me how much it costs and how long it takes to learn to fly, I’m going to say – maybe $7000 and two or three months, if the weather is kind to us.
 For someone who’s sure they want to earn a PPL or higher licence then it’s going to take longer and cost more money and if you’re ready to commit to that from the outset that’s fabulous.
 But if you know you’re not in for the mountain-climb of getting a PPL, or you’re just not sure, I welcome you to come to me with the more reachable but still honourable goal of “learning to fly”.
 Know that I’ll be teaching you the same basic skills from the start, and that you can decide to continue to licensing later.
 Meanwhile we will certainly have a lot of fun touring the foothills of flying an airplane.
 And, who knows: we might even make some balloon animals along the way.